-According to the optimal policy, stated in Eq.
-9, one of the parameters that determines the relative weight of each branch in the path is the a priori probability of the network to be in certain stochastic state, denoted here by ξ_U .
-The closer ξ_U is to ξ_A (small $\Delta{\xi} = |\xi_U - \xi_A|$)

-Fig. 6.
-The regime state diagram determines the influence of gossiping on routing in different network characteristics the more efficient the learning phase will be.
-Efficient learning means that the traveler is directed toward the "right" direction by giving higher relative weight to the "right" branch.
-When there is a relatively large difference between ξ_U and ξ_A the branches in the learning phase will direct the traveler to the "wrong" direction and as a result the cost of his policy will increase.
-For example, when the a priori probability of the stochastic edge to be in the "UP" state is small ($\xi_U \approx 0$) the optimal policy will direct the gossip traveler to branches that detour the stochastic edge.
-When the stochastic edge is actually in the "DOWN" state this decision is beneficial, however when the actual state of the stochastic edge is "UP" the decision will maximize the gossip traveler learning phase and his total traveling cost.
+According to the optimal policy, stated in (9), one of the parameters that determines the relative weight of each branch in the path is the a priori probability of the network to be in a certain stochastic state, denoted here by ξ_U .
+The closer ξ_U is to ξ_A (small $\Delta{\xi} = |\xi_U - \xi_A|$), the more efficient the learning phase will be.
+Efficient learning means that the traveler is directed toward the "right" direction by giving higher relative weight to the right branch.
+When there is a relatively large difference between ξ_U and ξ_A , the branches in the learning phase will direct the traveler to the "wrong" direction and as a result the cost of his policy will increase.
+For example, when the a priori probability of the stochastic edge to be in the UP state is small $(\xi_U \approx 0)$, the optimal policy will direct the gossip traveler to branches that detour the stochastic edge.
+When the stochastic edge is actually in the DOWN state, this decision is beneficial; however, when the actual state of the stochastic edge is UP, the decision will maximize the gossip traveler's learning phase and his total traveling cost.

-The operating regime that the traveler experiences is determined by the combined values of the parameters, Δ{ω}, ξ_T , and Δ{ξ} .
+The operating regime that the traveler experiences is determined by the combined values of the parameters Δ{ω} , ξ_T , and Δ{ξ} .
 Fig. 6 is a state diagram that illustrates the influence of the parameters on the network regime.
-When Δ{ω} is below some threshold, Δ_C , the a priori knowledge of the network state is close enough to the true value, and thus increasing the path length to obtain information can not benefit the gossip traveler.
-As a results, in this case, the network can be either in the "NEUTRAL" or "LOSE" regimes.
-The "LOSE" regime is obtained when the learning phase is relatively large (increase in $\Delta{\mathcal{E}}$), however a larger topology probability shortens the learning phase and pushes the network into the "NEUTRAL" regime.
-The ultimate network regime is determined by the relation between these two parameters ξ_T , and Δ{ξ} .
-Similarly, when Δ{ω} is above the threshold, Δ_C , gossipping helps the gossip traveler to reduce his policy costs.
-The network can be either in the "WIN" or "NEUTRAL" regimes according to the relation between ξ_T , and Δ{ξ} .
+When Δ{ω} is below some threshold Δ_C , the a priori knowledge of the network state is close enough to the true value, and thus increasing the path length to obtain information can not benefit the gossip traveler.
+As a result, in this case, the network can be in either the NEU-TRAL or LOSE regimes.
+The LOSE regime is obtained when the learning phase is relatively large (increase in Δ{ξ}); however, a larger topology probability shortens the learning phase and pushes the network into the NEUTRAL regime.
+The ultimate network regime is determined by the relation between the two parameters ξ_T and Δ{ξ} .
+Similarly, when Δ{ω} is above the threshold Δ_C , gossiping helps the gossip traveler to reduce his policy costs.
+The network can be in either the WIN or NEUTRAL regimes according to the relation between ξ_T and Δ{ξ} .
 In the next section, we will demonstrate the above discussion using simulation results.